Sol-Roth-Media/axiom01/AUDIT_PROGRESS.md

 - [ ] Validate ARIA roles and keyboard navigation for all interactive elements
 - [ ] Document new variables and patterns in the styling guide
 - [ ] Update this file after each major refactor or audit
+- [x] Refactor js/axiom.js and js/scripts.js to respect feature toggles for animations, transitions, font loading, and CSS reset
+- [x] Add runtime checks for CSS variable toggles in all relevant JS logic
+- [x] Add comments in JS code to clarify where feature toggles are checked
+- [x] Test all components and features to ensure toggles work as expected

 ## Documentation Links
 - [Styling Guide](AXIOM01_STYLING_GUIDE.md)